Enthiran: Cast

+R1 and R2, a pair of robots that work in Vaseegaran's lab, are played by Kunju Shankar and Iyyappan, respectively.
+Boys Rajan, uncredited, plays a professor.

 Production

 Development

 In 1996, following the release of Indian, S. Shankar approached and pitched three storylines to Rajinikanth to consider for his next venture.
 This included scripts which would later become Sivaji: The Boss (2007), Enthiran (2010) and I (2015).
 Rajinikanth was sceptical and refused all three scripts at the time.
 Following the completion of his first directorial venture in Hindi, Nayak (2001), Shankar announced his next project, Robot, which was to feature Kamal Haasan and Preity Zinta.
 The film was to be produced by the now-defunct company Media Dreams, a division of Pentamedia Graphics.
 The film was reported to be a futuristic techno-thriller set in Chennai in around 2200 or 3000.
 Despite the completion of a photoshoot featuring Haasan and Zinta, the project was shelved as a result of scheduling conflicts with Haasan.
 Shankar consequently started work on Boys (2003).

 After Boys, Shankar began work on his next feature starring Vikram, which was initially reported by Rediff.com to be Robot revived, but was later revealed as Anniyan (2005).
 One month post the release of Sivaji: The Boss in June 2007, he approached Shah Rukh Khan for the lead in Robot.
 Shankar had cast Priyanka Chopra in the lead opposite him.
 Khan was about to produce it under his own banner, Red Chillies Entertainment, but in October the same year the project was officially aborted due to creative differences between him and Shankar.

 The project was revived in January 2008 with Eros International and the London-based production company Ayngaran International willing to produce the film.
 The state government of Tamil Nadu granted tax exemptions for films titled in Tamil, resulting in the new production being renamed Enthiran.
 While Sujatha was originally assigned to write the dialogue for the film, Madhan Karky took over after Sujatha's death in February 2008.
-In December 2008, Eros International withdrew from funding the project after financial difficulties caused by the box-office failure of Drona (2008) and Yuvvraaj (2008), with the subsequent departure of Ayngaran International, which struggled with the financial crisis of 2007–2008.
+In December 2008, Eros International withdrew from funding the project after financial difficulties caused by the box-office failure of Drona (2008) and Yuvvraaj (2008), with the subsequent departure of Ayngaran International, which struggled during the 2008 financial crisis.
 The film's production and release rights were sold to Sun Pictures.